hmightypirate/a3c-agent-blocks/README.md

 ```
 python run_a3c.py
 ```
 A checkpoint is saved after several iterations that can be configured at launch time.
-The checkpoint indicates the number of frames the agent has executed <Game_name>_<frames>.tar (e.g. Breakout-v0_28117541.tar) .
+The checkpoint indicates the number of frames the agent has executed Game-frames.tar (e.g. Breakout-v0_28117541.tar) .

 ## Results
 TODO: Coming soon!